CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 ### "Nasty game" with improvements

-Exclusively in the PS2 and PC versions of GTA III, it was possible for the player to shoot limbs off the other characters.
+Exclusively in the PS2 and PC versions of GTA III, the player could shoot limbs off the other characters.
 However, the detached limbs never looked quite right, but not because the models weren't detailed enough -- a simple code mistake caused both the normal model and the LOD model to show at once, ignoring the game's LOD system.
 This has now been fixed.